 At Spinnaker Consulting Group, you’ll find that our Data Analytics experts team up with our Risk Management and Regulatory Compliance experts to provide you with the latest insights and resources to ensure your model leverages the right data and aligns with regulatory expectations.
 We bring robust front-line experience from our previous banking careers to partner with you in strengthening or testing your model – and giving you the peace of mind that you’re doing right by your customers.

-Data & Analytics, Compliance, Governance & Policy 2 minute read
+Risk Management & Regulatory Compliance, Capability Delivery, Governance & Policy 2 minute read

 Like how we think?
 Subscribe to have our articles delivered direct to your inbox each month.